 Thirty minutes is also great for workout variety, because all the hottest, trendiest high-intensity interval training (HIIT) and strength workouts seem to fall in the 20 to 40 minute range.
 But if you're looking for the best 30-minute workouts to do at home, there might be too much variety — there are thousands of classes on YouTube.
 Most of them are the same six or seven exercises repeated in different orders, which isn't necessarily a bad thing (it's not like these exercises won't get you fit).
 It can be hard to stay interested in working out when you're just doing the same thing over and over again, though.

 We went through just about every popular home workout on YouTube and found the 10 best 30-minute workouts that are interesting, easy to follow, and accessible to a range of fitness levels.
 Most of these classes don't require any equipment, but one of the best yoga mats will make things more comfortable.
+Also see our should you eat before or after a workout guide before you dive in.

 Best 30-minute workouts